KobaltCario/GreatTenYearExpedition/README.md

 CREATING A NEW COUNTRY:

 Creating a new country isn't very difficult, it will take a bit of time to do so, especially if its your first time.
-Follow this step by step and you should be able to have a new country on the map in no time.
+Follow this step by step and you should be able to have a new country on the map in no problems.

 Step 0: (To make it easier, go into the game in debug mode, and locate the state ID where you would like to make the capital)